asengupta/avishek.net/_posts/2023-01-22-every-developer-is-an-economist.md

 - There is a reluctance to rely too much on metrics because people think metrics are easily gamed.
 This can be avoided if we use econometric methods, because 1) falsified data is immediately apparent 2) showing the work steps, assumptions and risks aids in this transparency because they are in the language of economics which is much more easily understandable to business stakeholders.
 - Thinking about value and deciding tradeoffs based on economic factors is not something that is done enough, if at all, at the level of engineering teams.
 For example, questions like "Should I do this refactoring?" and "Why should we repay this tech debt?", or "How are we better at this versus our competitor?" are usually framed in terms of statements which stop before traversing the full utility tree of value.

-Thinking in these terms, and projecting these decisions in these terms to micromanagers, heads/directors of engineering -- but most importantly, to execs -- is key to engineers getting the necessary clout in higher-strategic decisions.
-It is also an instrumental value engineers should acquire to break several firms' perceptions that "engineers are here to do what we say".
+Thinking in these terms, and projecting these decisions in these terms to micromanagers, heads/directors of engineering -- but most importantly, to execs -- is key to engineers articulating value in a manner which is compelling, and eases friction between engineering and executive management.
+It is also a value engineers should acquire to break several firms' perceptions that "engineers are here to do what we say".

 This is easier said than done, because of several factors:

-- The data to apply these frameworks is not always easily available.
+- The data to apply these frameworks is not always easily available, or people are not ready to gather that data.
 - Engineers are usually emotionally invested in decisions that they think are their "pet" ideas.
 - It can be hard to inculcate this mindset en masse among engineers if they do not have a clear perception of the value of adopting this mindset.
 Engineers don't want theory, they want tools they can apply quickly and easily.
 Hence the burden is on us to propose advances to the state of the art in a way that is actionable.